-Radial flow pumps discharge fluids perpendicular to the main pump shaft (90 degrees apart from the main pump shaft’s orientation); this type of pump is ideal for many pressure and flow applications.
+Radial flow pumps discharge liquid perpendicular to the main pump shaft (90 degrees apart from the main pump shaft’s orientation); this type of pump is ideal for many pressure and flow applications.

 Radial Flow Centrifugal Pump

-Mixed flow pumps discharge fluid at an angle exceeding 90 degrees relative to the pump shaft.
+Mixed flow pumps discharge liquid at an angle exceeding 90 degrees relative to the pump shaft.

 Mixed-Flow Centrifugal Pump

 Axial flow pumps are used for low pressure, high flow, applications.
-Almost no radial force is imparted onto the fluid, but the pump is still classified as centrifugal because some small part of the fluids movement is radial.
+Almost no radial force is imparted onto the liquid, but the pump is still classified as centrifugal because some small part of the liquid’s movement is radial.

 Axial Flow Centrifugal Pump